pages-cms/pages-cms/README.md

   - `GITHUB_CLIENT_ID` and `GITHUB_CLIENT_SECRET`: as provided by GitHub when you created the OAuth app.

   [![Deploy with Vercel](https://vercel.com/button)](https://vercel.com/new/clone?repository-url=https%3A%2F%2Fgithub.com%2Fpages-cms%2Fpages-cms%2Ftree%2Fnext&env=CRYPTO_KEY,GITHUB_CLIENT_ID,GITHUB_CLIENT_SECRET&project-name=pages-cms&repository-name=pages-cms&redirect-url=https%3A%2F%2Fpagescms.org)

 3. **Create a database and connect it**: go to the "Storage" tab in your Vercel project, create a [Postgres database](https://vercel.com/docs/storage/vercel-postgres) and connect it.
 4. **Pull the repo locally and install dependencies**: git clone the repository you forked in step 2, then run `npm install`.
 5. **Create the tables**: run `vercel env pull .env.local`, which should copy all the environment variables from your Vercel project into the `.env.local` file.
+Then run `npx drizzle-kit migrate` to create the tables in your Vercel Posgres database.
 6. **Update your GitHub OAuth app**: go back to your GitHub Oauth app settings and update the authorization callback URL to be something like `https://example.vercel.app/api/auth/github`, replacing `https://example.vercel.app` with the URL of your Vercel project.
 7. **Test it**: go to the URL provided by Vercel for your project and try to log in with your GitHub account.